 8. The Mist

 The Mist deviated pretty dramatically from the book to deliver one of the most disturbing and fucked up endings you will ever see.
 But Stephen King approved, saying, “It is the most shocking ending ever and there should be a law passed stating that anybody who reveals the last five minutes of this film should be hung from their neck until dead."
-Since I’m afraid of Stephen King, I’m keeping my mouth shut.
+If you're smart enough to be afraid of Stephen King, keep my mouth shut.

 7. The Green Mile

-Personally, I really didn’t love The Green Mile, but I’m including because I am told I have a minority opinion.
-Also, you can’t argue with the late, great John Coffey as a falsely accused death row inmate, even if the mouse stuff was weird.
+The Green Mile is an acquired taste for some, with its treacly spiritual undertones.
+Still, you can’t argue with the late, great John Coffey as a falsely accused death row inmate, even if the mouse stuff was weird.

 6. Children of the Corn